 Trouble-free plant from the Mediterranean.
 Self-sows prolifically, thanks to small dandelionlike parachutes on seeds.
-Forms a bushy clump to 3 ft. high and wide, with upright stems bearing 4-in.-long bluish green leaves.
-Dusty crimson or rose-pink flowers about 12 in. long in dense terminal clusters bloom in late spring, early summer.
+Forms a bushy clump to 3 feet high and wide, with upright stems bearing 4 inches-long bluish green leaves.
+Dusty crimson or rose-pink flowers about 12 inches long in dense terminal clusters bloom in late spring, early summer.
 'Albus' is white.

 Valerian puts on a long, showy display in difficult situations: It grows in poor, dry soil and accepts almost any condition except damp shade.
 Attracts butterflies.
 Cut off old flowering stems to shape plant, prolong bloom, and prevent self-seeding.